novalabsxyz/devdocs/blockchain/proof-of-coverage.md

 Helium uses a novel work algorithm called “Proof-of-Coverage” \(PoC\) to verify that Hotspots are located where they claim \(as established in the assert\_location transaction when they are first deployed\).
 Put another way, Proof-of-Coverage verifies on an ongoing basis that Hotspots are honestly representing their location and wireless network coverage they are creating from that location.

-This section will cover the relationship between PoC and Challenges, how these contribute to a Hotspot’s “score” over time, and how this relates to their ability to earn Helium Tokens.
+This section will cover the relationship between PoC and Challenges, as well as how these contribute to a Hotspot’s ability to earn Helium Tokens.

 ### Why Proof-of-Coverage?